ksukhorukov/CardChecker/README.md

 # CARD CHECKER
 ## INTRO

-Validates credit cards according to Luhn algorithm and determines the name of the bank that has issued the card
+Performs a debit or a credit card number validitation in accordance with the Luhn algorithm.
+Also if it's possible, determines the name of the bank that has been issued the card.

 ## REQUIREMENTS